-XCS evolves a population [P] of classifiers, where each classifier has a rule and a set of associated parameters estimating the quality of the rules.
-Each rule consists of a condition part and an action part: $condition \rightarrow action$.
+XCS evolves a population [P] of classifiers where each classifier has a rule and a set of associated parameters estimating the quality of the rules.
+Each rule consists of a condition part and an action part: condition \rightarrow action.
 The condition specifies the set of input states where the classifier can be applied.
-For binary inputs, the condition is usually represented in the ternary alphabet $\{0,1,\#\}^n$, where n is the length of the input string.
-In this case, a condition (c_1,c_2,\ldots,c_n) matches an input example (x_1,x_2,\ldots,x_n) , if and only if $\forall i\ c_i=x_i\ \lor c_i=\#$.
-The symbol #, called $don't\ care$, allows the formation of generalizations in the rule's condition.
+For binary inputs, the condition is usually represented in the ternary alphabet: $\{0, 1, \#\}^n$, where n is the length of the input string.
+In this case, a condition $(c_1, c_2, ..., c_n)$ matches an input example $(x_1, x_2, ..., x_n)$, if and only if $\forall i \ c_i = x_i \lor c_i = \#$.
+The symbol #, called don't care, allows the formation of generalizations in the rule's condition.
 The action part of the rule specifies the action or class that the classifier proposes when its condition is satisfied.
 It is coded as an integer.

-Three main parameters estimate the quality of each classifier: 1) the payoff prediction p, an estimate of the payoff that the classifier will receive if its condition matches the input and its action is selected; 2) the prediction error ε , which estimates the average error between the classifier's prediction and the received payoff; and 3) the fitness F, an estimate of the accuracy of the payoff prediction.
-There are other parameters qualifying each classifier, such as: the experience of the classifier (denoted as exp), the average size of the action sets where the classifier has participated (as), the time-step of the last application of the genetic algorithm (ts), and the number of actual microclassifiers this $macroclassifier^2$ represents, called numerosity (num).
+Three main parameters estimate the quality of each classifier: a) the payoff prediction p, an estimate of the payoff that the classifier will receive if its condition matches the input and its action is selected, b) the prediction error ε , which estimates the average error between the classifier's prediction and the received payoff and c) the fitness F, an estimate of the accuracy of the payoff prediction.
+There are other parameters qualifying each classifier, such as: the experience of the classifier (denoted as exp), the average size of the action sets where the classifier has participated (as), the time-step of the last application of the genetic algorithm (ts) and the number of actual micro-classifiers this macroclassifier2 represents, called numerosity (num).
 These are described in the following.